Context Actions for Visual Basic .NET

 Converts string.Format call to string interpolation even in case that could change control flow.

 Creates overload without given parameter.
 Invokes current member.

 Works on an interface member or an abstract member.
-Searches for classes where this member needs to be implemented and allows implementing it in one of them.
+Searches for classes where this member needs to be implemented and allows to implement it in one of them.

 Works on a virtual member.
-Searches for classes where this member can be implemented and allows implementing it in one or all of them.
+Searches for classes where this member can be implemented and allows to implement it in one or all of them.